 Today’s Society on Transgender Women in Combat Sports!

-It’s really hard to find anyone today who would support a transgender woman fighting a non-transgender woman in women’s sports.
+It’s really hard to find anyone today who would support the fact that a trans-MMA fighter beats a woman in a women’s sports competition.
 It seems like only transgender people and LGBT activists support it.
 Where ever you find any discussion about trans athletes you’ll find some great resistance to them.
-The comments are usually rude and full of “hate” with people saying “go fight men”, “don’t destroy careers of other females”, “they don’t have the same bone structure”, etc.
+The comments are usually rude and full of “hate” with people saying “Go fight men”, “don’t destroy the careers of other females”, “they don’t have the same bone structure”, etc.

 In today’s world and political correctness, it seems like people are saying to trans people that they’re different and immediately it seems wrong to any human being.
 But in reality, it seems like they really are different than many women they’re fighting against in the women’s division.